datawrapper/tutorial-visualization/README.md

 ### Code the visualization!

 To code the visualization we start by adapting the bubble chart example [kindly provided by Mike Bostock](https://gist.github.com/mbostock/4063269).
 One thing we have to change is the selector to which we append the svg element.
-Instead of selecting the body we will use the ``$element`` instance (which happens to be a jQuery selector).
+Instead of appending to the body we will use the ``$element`` argument (which happens to be a jQuery selector).

 ```javascript
 var vis = d3.select($element.get(0)).append("svg")